rkronen/Brook90_R/README.md

 * catchment parameters
     + 6 txt-files where the characteristics of the catchment can be changed

-Input data has to formated as described [here](https://htmlpreview.github.io/?https://github.com/rkronen/Brook90_R/blob/master/Documentation/HTML_Files/MainProg.html)
+Input data has to be formated as described [here].(https://htmlpreview.github.io/?https://github.com/rkronen/Brook90_R/blob/master/Documentation/HTML_Files/MainProg.html)

 #### Download the data
 As the second step the files can be downloaded and unpacked.